natis1/infinitegrimm/README.md

 FsmUtil originally by KDT and obtained from 56's Mantis God's repository.
 Used in accordance with the Gnu Public License Version 3

 PlayMaker FSM Extensions by Seanpr from Randomizer 2.0 mod.
 Used with permission.
-Seanpr reserves all rights to this file, and the included license does not apply to it.
+Because of the terms of the GPLv3, this file is also licensed under these terms.

 ---